rydrman/pipedev.org/content/_index.md

 ## About Us

 Our goal is to bring together the community of {{% tooltip VFX "Visual Effects" %}}, animation, and game pipeline developers to talk shop.
-We are based in Vancouver, but our events also run online and the group's membership is completely open.
-We encourage anyone who is interested to come by, or login and <a class="button" href="javascript:signup();">join the discussion</a>!
+We are based in North America, but our events also run online and the group's membership is completely open.
+We encourage anyone who is interested to come by, or log on, and <a class="button" href="javascript:signup();">join the discussion</a>!

 ## The Forum